Ape Escape

 When Ape Escape was finally released for the PS1, it ended up becoming a huge success for Sony's internal development team, quickly winning over critics thanks to its innovative controls, fun-to-use gadgets, and charming sense of humour.
 IGN's Doug Perry, for instance, described the game at the time as "the best 3D platform game on the PlayStation.
 Hands down", while Next Generation argued that it was “ideal for younger players” and would even appeal to "the most jaded [of] hardcore players”.

-It has since received several sequels and spin-offs, as well as a remake for the PSP, called Ape Escape: On the Loose! (or Ape Escape P, as it was known in Europe), and three TV separate shows: Shogakukan Music & Digital Entertainment's Ape Escape (2002), the CGI-anime Saru Getchu -On Air (2006), and Frederator Studios' Ape Escape (2009).
+It has since gone on to receive several sequels and spin-offs, as well as a remake for the PSP, called Ape Escape: On the Loose! (or Ape Escape P, as it was known in Europe).
+That's in addition to three separate TV shows: Shogakukan Music & Digital Entertainment's Ape Escape (2002), the CGI-anime Saru Getchu -On Air (2006), and Frederator Studios' Ape Escape (2009).

-Right now, the series seems to be experiencing a lengthy hiatus, having not received a brand-new entry since 2010's PlayStation Move Ape Escape.
-However, the game's Pipo Monkeys have continued making cameo appearances in other Sony-related projects, most recently turning up in Team Asobi's Astro Bot and also being announced for Konami's upcoming Metal Gear Solid 3: Snake Eater remake: Metal Gear Solid Delta (for PlayStation 5 and Steam).
+Right now, however, the series seems to be experiencing a lengthy hiatus, having not received a brand-new entry since 2010's PlayStation Move Ape Escape.
+Instead, fans have had to make do with cameos and references in other Sony-related projects, with the Pipo Monkeys most recently turning up in Team Asobi's Astro Bot and also being announced Snake Vs. Monkey (an additional mode in Konami's upcoming Metal Gear Solid 3: Snake Eater remake: Metal Gear Solid Delta for PlayStation 5 and Steam).